vechain/vechain-sdk-js/docs/templates/encoding.md

 ## Contract

 The contract interface is used to provide a higher level of abstraction to allow direct interaction with a smart contract.
-To create a contract interface is necessary to have a compatible smart contract ABI.VeChain SDK provides a full implementation of the Contract interface as well as some methods to encode directly a specific fragment of the smart contract (until now only functions and events fragments are supported).
+To create a contract interface is necessary to have a compatible smart contract ABI.VeChain SDK provides a full implementation of the Contract interface as well as some methods to encode directly a specific ABI item of the smart contract (until now only function and event ABIs are supported).
 Encoding and decoding are based on the ABI one.

 [ContractSnippet](examples/encoding/contract.ts)